Tick Protection

 How to reduce the risk of being bitten by ticks:

-• Use incognito® insect repellent sprayroll-on or Suncream which is clinically tested 100% effective against Ticks in the UK & USA.
+• Use incognito® insect repellent sprayroll-on or Suncream which is clinically tested 100% effective against ticks in the UK & USA.

 • Avoid walking through long grass, or where you know ticks live.
 Particularly in summer.